 - Question 3: How would it benefit you to believe the truth?

-3 Questions Applied to Myth 1 – As You Grow, Your Personality Changes
+Challenge Myth #1 – As You Grow, Your Personality Changes

 Question 1.
 How does it serve you to believe that as you grow your personality changes?